mk-minchul/SpeakerIdentifier/README.md

 # Speaker Identifier
 Find out who the speaker is from the youtube videos.
+For a detailed explanation of the code, visit the following post. https://mk-minchul.github.io/SpeakerIdentification/

 ### Prerequisites